solnic/charlatan/README.md

 # Charlatan

-Turn any object into a proxy wrapping another object.
+Turn any object into a proxy delegating to another object.
 Like that:

 ``` ruby
 require 'charlatan'